The Amityville Horror (1979)

 Extras: Theatrical Trailer

-During a period when horror films made the transition from rather atmospheric eerie films to becoming the gratuitous splatter films they are today, advice a surprisingly understated creepy film made its appearance.
-It was a haunted house film, viagra with the title "The Amityville Horror" that gave audiences the creeps and made it a very successful genre movie.
+During a period when horror films made the transition from rather atmospheric eerie films to becoming the gratuitous splatter films they are today, a surprisingly understated creepy film made its appearance.
+It was a haunted house film, with the title "The Amityville Horror" that gave audiences the creeps and made it a very successful genre movie.
 So successful in fact that it spawned a series of horrible sequels – but that’s a different story.
-Now, look 21 years later, we get the chance to revisit this spooky house right on the lakeside in sleepy Amityville on a DVD from MGM Home Entertainment.
+Now, 21 years later, we get the chance to revisit this spooky house right on the lakeside in sleepy Amityville on a DVD from MGM Home Entertainment.

 The young newlywed couple, George and Kathy Lutz (James Brolin and Margot Kidder), are buying a house in the sleepy small town of Amityville.
 It is large mansion with its own boat and guest house, just about perfect for them and their three children, and the price is just too good to be true.
 For a reason!
 One year earlier, a madman had killed his entire family in their sleep in this house, and ever since, no one got over the stigma associated with it.